AmrEidAbdelrahman/IBM-Machine-Learning/README.md

 src="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-ML0101EN-SkillsNetwork/labs/Module%203/images/mod_ID_24_final.png" width="400" align="center">

 The objective of the **Logistic Regression** algorithm, is to find the best parameters θ, for $ℎ\_\theta(𝑥)$ = $\sigma({\theta^TX})$, in such a way that the model best predicts the class of each case.

+The version of Logistic Regression in Scikit-learn, support regularization.
+Regularization is a technique used to solve the overfitting problem of machine learning models.
+C parameter indicates inverse of regularization strength which must be a positive float.
+Smaller values specify stronger regularization.

+### Evaluation
+#### jaccard index
+Let's try the jaccard index for accuracy evaluation. we can define jaccard as the size of the intersection divided by the size of the union of the two label sets.
+If the entire set of predicted labels for a sample strictly matches with the true set of labels, then the subset accuracy is 1.0; otherwise it is 0.0.

+#### confusion matrix
+Another way of looking at the accuracy of the classifier is to look at confusion matrix.
+Based on the count of each section, we can calculate precision and recall of each label:

+Precision is a measure of the accuracy provided that a class label has been predicted.
+It is defined by: precision = TP / (TP + FP)

+Recall is the true positive rate.
+It is defined as: Recall =  TP / (TP + FN)

+So, we can calculate the precision and recall of each class.

+F1 score: Now we are in the position to calculate the F1 scores for each label based on the precision and recall of that label.

+The F1 score is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
+It is a good way to show that a classifer has a good value for both recall and precision.

+#### log loss
+Now, let's try log loss for evaluation.
+In logistic regression, the output can be the probability of customer churn is yes (or equals to 1).
+This probability is a value between 0 and 1.
+Log loss( Logarithmic loss) measures the performance of a classifier where the predicted output is a probability value between 0 and 1.